danceswithme/stock_dashboard/README.md

 ## Overview
 **Stock Dashboard** is a Python-based project for analyzing and visualizing historical stock data.
 It was built for personal practice and to help a family friend better understand investment performance.
-“Users can dynamically adjust timeframe, investment amount, and units to compare performance across assets.
+Users can dynamically adjust timeframe, investment amount, and units to compare performance across assets.

 The project emphasizes **clean structure, reusable components, and transparent data workflows**, following common industry conventions.